Arthur-Matias/weatherApp/README.md

 # Forecast Weather App

+## About

+This app allows you to check your Weather Forecast based on your location or the location you desire, with some beautifull landscapes based on the weather condition.

 ![Home Screen Print](https://raw.githubusercontent.com/Arthur-Matias/weatherApp/main/src/assets/images/prints/print.PNG)

 This project was based on [this design](https://dribbble.com/shots/1081917-WhereTO-App)

-## About
+## Technologies

-This project uses Google Places API and Weatherbit® API to display the Weather Forecast based on Geolocalization feel free to look around, the deployed project can be found on [this link](https://arthur-matias.github.io/weatherApp/)
+This project uses Google Places API and Weatherbit® API to display the Weather Forecast based on Geolocalization.

+made with Pure HTML5 + CSS and JavaScript + JQuery.

 ![Modal Print](https://raw.githubusercontent.com/Arthur-Matias/weatherApp/main/src/assets/images/prints/modal-print.PNG)